BrianWChenault/sand-box/README.md

 This is a personal project for holding a variety of things.

-Here is some code which satisfies the problem statement I was given.
-Just clone this repo, run sbt then use

-`run "<some_time>" <some_update>`
+- Time Calculator: Given an input of a time string of format "(H)H:MM {AM|PM}" and a signed int, add that number of minutes to the time.
+Restriction: Don't use any exising java time libraries.
+Usage: `run "<some_time>" <some_update>`